torchbox/wagtail-wordpress-import/docs/blockbuilder.md

 ### Image Block `<img />`

-*This block is not been used at the moment and is likely to be removed or repurposed in future versions.*
+*This block is not being used at the moment and is likely to be removed or repurposed in future versions.*

 Filter: